Hep C

 Know for sure

-Getting tested is the only way to know for sure if you have Hep C. If you have Hep C, it can be cured.
+Getting tested is the only way to know for sure if you have Hep C. If you do have Hep C, it can be cured.